mngibso/todos-next-nest/README.md

 * Docker Desktop
 * docker-compose

 ## The Scenario

-Build a simple form that allows users to create, edit, and delete data.
+Build a simple web application that allows users to create, edit, and delete data.
+Store Data in a mongodb

 This will involve:

 ### Frontend (fe/):

-Create UI with forms to add/edit data.
+* Create UI with ability to add/edit/delete data.
-Display list of data.
+* Display list of data.
-Ability to delete data.

 ### Backend (be/):

-APIs to create, read, update, and delete data.
+* APIs to create, read, update, and delete data.
-Store data in a MongoDB database.
+* Store data in a MongoDB database.
-Database (mongodb/):

-Collect data with fields like id, and content.

 ## The Environment